Jschnuckle/twitBOT/README.md

 # twitBOT
 Twitter Bot
-Makes use of some functionality from 'twit' module by ttzele
+- makes use of some functionality from 'twit' module by ttzele
+- purpose is for building experience with node.js and generative text algorithms